 Unique to Frog, the Frog 62 also came with two sets of tires, a smoother street tire, and a knobby all-terrain tire.
 We chose the street tires as the majority of our rides on the Frog were on paved bike paths.

 Shifting and braking were also smooth and precise.
 Having used trigger shifters before, our tester had no problem properly shifting, but kids with shorter fingers will likely have difficulty activating the bottom shift lever to change to a higher gear.
 This has been a concern with all trigger shifters (SRAM and Shimano), not just those on the Frog.

 Frog’s rapid-fire shifters, in conjunction with their all-terrain knobby tires, also make the Frog 62 a great starter bike for beginning mountain bikers.
 It’s more aggressive positioning also allows the rider to easily shift their weight around on turns and hills.

 The Tekro short-reach levers were responsive and easy to activate.
 Although Frog bikes hail from the UK by design, their brakes are adjusted to the US standard with the right hand activating the rear brake and the left activating the front.
 As an added, fun feature (loved by kids and adults alike), two green spokes are added to every wheel around the valve.

 Frog vs. Competitors

 The Frog 62 is a lightweight well-built bike that is available in many different colors and patterns.
-At a higher price point than its competitors, it is best suited for those who truly need street and all-terrain tires to rotate between.
+At a higher price point than other 24 inch kids bikes on the market, it is best suited for those who truly need street and all-terrain tires to rotate between.
 Frog’s unique Shimano Trigger shifters, also make it ideal for beginning mountain bikers who need the ability to shift without loosening their grip on the handlebars.